tomtruitt/docs.erisindustries.com/tutorials/getting-started.md

 eris services start btcd
 ```

-Want to run ethereum?
+Want to run Ethereum?

 ```bash
 eris services start eth
 ```

-That's it.
+That's it!
 Your chain is rolled!

 # Step 3: Build (and run) your Distributed Application